eliona-smart-building-assistant/gp-joule-app/README.md

-# App Template
+# Eliona App for GP Joule

-This template is a part of the Eliona App SDK.
-It can be used to create an app stub for an Eliona environment.
+This app connects [GP Joule API](https://www.gp-joule.com/) and gathers information about data of charging stations.

 ## Configuration